 Welcome!
 I am assistant professor political science at Boston College.
 Previously, I was a visiting fellow at the Kellogg Institute at Notre Dame.
 I received my Ph.D. from Cornell University.

 Within the field of Comparative Politics, my primary research interests are state-building and the political economy of development, with a regional focus on Sub-Saharan Africa.
-Several of my current research projects examine the political determinants of land policy and property rights.
-This includes my dissertation on the impact of customary authority on the development of mixed property rights institutions in West and Southern Africa.
-Dissertation fieldwork in Zambia and Senegal was supported by grants from the National Science Foundation (NSF), Social Science Research Council (SSRC), and Fulbright-IIE.
+Several of my current research projects examine the politics of land rights and how citizens engage with plural systems of authority.
+This includes my book project on the impact of customary institutions on the development of property rights in Africa.
+My research has been funded by grants from the National Science Foundation (NSF), Social Science Research Council (SSRC), and Fulbright.

 Comparative Politics, Political Economy of Development, State-Building, Natural Resource Governance

 Department of Political Science

 Chestnut Hill, MA 02467